redcom/explore-beaches/README.md

 ## Architecture preview and project structure

 **./server** folder contains source code of the server API.
-Not heavely used in this projects.
+Find a usage for it.

 **./client** folder contains the source code for the application

 * I used ***styled-components*** for styling the components.
 * I used ***react-redux**** for client side state management
 * I separated the business logic and API side efects into **client/src/actions/UserActions.js** to handle user domain problems.
+* API communication is done using helpers/apiUsers and helpers/apiImages
 * The state signature of the application can be checked from **./client/src/store/CommonStoreTypes.js** This is also used for flow type check.

 **./** root folder of the application contains scripts to execture the application in various stages

-There are scripts for precommit hook to prettier the javascript source code for server and client
+There are scripts for precommit hooks to prettier the javascript source code for server and client

 ## TODO
-* [  ] add more logic for handling errors
+- [ ] add more logic for handling errors
-* [  ] improve logic for navigaiton system
+- [ ] improve logic for navigation system
+- [ ] implement caching mechanism using service workers present in latest version of create-react-app [making-a-progressive-web-app](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#making-a-progressive-web-app)
+- [ ] implement infinite scrolling using either IntersectionObserver or listen for changes window.onScroll document.body.scrollTop and act accordingly